 There are a number of parking areas in Bath, just off Manvers Street is a small central car park and another nearby on Walcot Street but the largest parking area is by the Sainsbury's supermarket in Green Park.
 On street parking is available all around the city if you are luck enough to find a space.

 Bath is very walkable.
-From the Roman Baths Museum and 15th century Bath Abbey you can walk up to the Jane Austen Centre in Gay Street to learn about the writer and her experiences in Bath as well as setting two of her novels, Northanger Abbey and Persuasion in the city.
-Further on is the Royal Victoria Park and the magnificent Royal Crescent and the adjacent Royal Circus of late 18th century residential buildings.
-Then take a look at the Assembly Rooms where society's elite would gather for entertainment.
+From the Roman Baths Museum and 15th century Bath Abbey you can walk up to the Jane Austen Centre in Gay Street to learn about the writer and her experiences in Bath as well as the setting of two of her novels, Northanger Abbey and Persuasion in the city.
+Further on is the Royal Victoria Park and the magnificent Royal Crescent designed by John Wood the Younger and recently made famous in the TV series Bridgerton.
+Just down Brock Street is the Royal Circus, begun in the mid-18th century and designed by John Wood the Elder.
+Then take a look at the Assembly Rooms where society's elite would gather for entertainment, ballroom dancing and playing cards.
+Down by the River Avon is Pultneney Bridge, a remarkably ornate river crossing designed by Robert Adam which reminds one of the Ponte Vecchio in Florence.

 Continue on the A3062 as it bears right onto North Road at the top of the hill.
 You will then join the B3110 which will take you into the heart of the Mendips.
 The Mendip Hills are limestone uplands, possibly taking their name from the Celtic Welsh word Mynydd meaning hills or mountains.
 The elevation here is no more than 800 ft so they wouldn't be classed as anything more than medium sized hills.